 Animation, Movies, and gaming (video games):

-Black Adam is mentioned by the Wizard Shazam was the his previous Champion who betrayed him and sided with the Seven Deadly Sins, killing millions of people.
+Black Adam is mentioned by the Wizard Shazam as his previous Champion who betrayed him and sided with the Seven Deadly Sins, killing millions of people.
 Due to this terrible act, he was imprisoned by Shazam in the confines of the Earth.

 Dwayne "The Rock" Johnson will portray Black Adam in his own solo film.
 The film will be released on December 22, 2021, with principal photography scheduled to begin in July 2020.

 Though Black Adam himself does not appear, Teth-Adam is mentioned in the episode "Ancient History."

 Black Adam appears in the episode "The Power of Shazam!" voiced by John DiMaggio.
 The episode is a largely faithful retelling of his first appearance from the Golden Age, where he is freed by Doctor Sivana in order to battle Captain Marvel and Batman.
 He is apparently killed after his powers are stolen by Sivana, but the wizard Shazam states that they have likely not seen the last of him.

 While Black Adam (Teth Adam) didn't have a speaking or visual appearance in the CW hit show, Teth Adam's name was shown in season 10's episode called, Isis.
 Lois Lane (controlled by the goddess Isis) grabbed a dagger that had Teth Adam's name written in a display case.